Alexandr-Baluhin/ctco-frontend-task/README.md

 ## About
 Small business-form constructing library.
 Use JSON files to build DOM-structures.

-JSON file support following form controller types:
+The following form controller types with JSON file support:

 * input
 * currency